avs-sin/bmi-reactnative/README.md

 ## Current Status

-The migration is a work in progress.
-Here's what's been implemented so far:
+The migration is now complete.
+Here's what's been implemented:

 - ✅ Project structure setup
 - ✅ React Navigation with tabs